johnrmullan/Gravity/projects.md

 * What types of foods are discarded more?
 * And more!

 These questions are very important when you consider the number of schools and the fiscal cost of providing lunches.

+More updates to come!